cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Note that all assets must have a name (a non-empty string).

 To create a root asset (an asset without a parent), omit the parent ID when you post the asset to the API.
-To make an asset a child of an existing asset, you must specify a parent ID.
+To make an asset a child of an existing asset, you must specify a parent ID (or parent external ID):

 .. code:: python